Hiwonder-docs/LanderPi/source/docs/10_MoveIt_&_Gazebo_Simulation.md

 * **Brief Analysis of the Robot's Main Model**

 The LanderPi robot supports three types of chassis configurations: Mecanum chassis, Tank chassis, and Ackerman chassis.
-In this section, we’ll use the Mecanum chassis as an example.
+In this section, we'll use the Mecanum chassis as an example.
 The Ackerman and Tank chassis share most of the same model files, with their differences explained later in this document.

 Open a new command line, and enter the command to load the robot model file, which contains descriptions of the various components of the robot model.